pages-themes/minimal/pages/guidelines.md

 ### Disease map development workflow

-The development workflow consists of nine steps in four phases: planning, curation, publishing and application.
+The development workflow can be subdivided into nine steps within four phases: planning, curation, publishing and application.

 ![](../images/guidelines/timeline.jpg)
 **Figure 1.** The map development workflow.